umich-michr/TypeIO/README.md

 The plugin takes one or more data set parameters.
 These are working exactly the way one would expect them to work in Twitter's typeahead (more info [here](https://github.com/twitter/typeahead.js/blob/master/doc/jquery_typeahead.md#datasets).) *display* and *source* attributes are required as part of a data-source object.

 ### Data Format
-The source option for each data soruce of the plugin requires that an array of objects be passed to the initializer.
+The source option for each data source of the plugin requires that an array of objects be passed to the initializer.
 The objects should have `text` and `value` attributes.
 The *text* is used for display purposes, while the *value* is used if a form submission should occur.
 For example, a valid source array might like like the one shown below:

 ```
 $('#inputUsedForTypeIO').typeIO({